Court Hears Alex Murdaugh Recount Botched Suicide-for-Hire Plot

 “I was in a very bad place.
 I thought it would be better for me not to be here anymore.
 I thought that it would make it easier on my family for me to be dead,” Murdaugh said in a Sept.
 13, 2021, interview with the South Carolina Law Enforcement Division.
 “I told him that things were getting to be really bad and it would be better off if I was not here.
 I asked him to shoot me.”

 Murdaugh’s admission came just nine days after he called police to report that a “very nice male” shot him on a South Carolina back road.
 Murdaugh then repeated the story several times that day, including to agent Ryan Kelly.
-Kelly testified on Thursday that Murdaugh described the suspect as a white male suspect who was in his “30 or 40s” and had “close-cropped hair and facial hair” and drove a newer model dark blue Chevy to pick up with “sport tires.”
+Kelly testified on Thursday that Murdaugh described the suspect as a white male suspect who was in his “30 or 40s” and had “close-cropped hair and facial hair” and drove a newer model dark blue Chevrolet pickup with “sport tires.”

 The audio was played for jurors on the fourth week of Murdaugh’s trial for allegedly killing his wife and son.
 Prosecutors allege Murdaugh murdered 52-year-old Maggie and 22-year-old Paul in a convoluted scheme to hide his financial crimes.
 On Thursday, prosecutors revealed to jurors what happened to Murdaugh after the murders and how he was still fearful of exposure that he had been stealing millions from his clients and former law firm for years.